PFAS Regulations, CERCLA Liability: Minimizing Costs for Utilities

 10.21.24

-Regulatory developments at both the federal and state levels are increasing the on wastewater utilities dealing with PFAS.
+Regulatory developments at both the federal and state levels are increasing the pressure on wastewater utilities dealing with PFAS.
 Maine, Connecticut, and Michigan have already enacted laws that limit utilities’ options for the land application of sludge and biosolids, driving up costs significantly, and threatening landfill capacity.
 Other states have implemented monitoring programs for PFAS in biosolids and/or wastewater, signaling that tighter restrictions may be on the horizon in those places as well.

 Meanwhile, the U.S. EPA’s designation of PFOA and PFOS as hazardous substances under CERCLA will require wastewater systems to report non-exempt releases of one pound or more within a 24-hour period.
 Complicating matters further, utilities with reason to suspect their wastewater effluent or biosolids contain PFAS may be obligated to conduct additional monitoring for releases.
 Even systems with releases below the reporting threshold may be at risk of liability, especially from third-party lawsuits that may point to them as contributors to other agencies’ PFAS cleanup costs.
 In addition to regulatory issues, the public may look to blame wastewater utilities and other passive receivers for contributing to PFAS contamination, when in reality they neither produced nor made any conscious decision to accept PFAS into their treatment plants.
 Wastewater managers are caught in the middle – unable to stop receiving PFAS into their facilities from various waste streams but faced with demands to limit releases while keeping budgets low.